 We tested our code using various nodes of a cluster located at the Community Grids Laboratory of Indiana University.
 This cluster consists of eight Linux machines that have been setup for experimental usage.
 In addition to these nodes, we also used a desktop machine (kilimanjaro.ucs.indiana.edu) where we ran our client application.
-The cluster computers were equipped with Intel® XeonTM CPU (2.40GHz) and 2 GB RAM.
+The cluster computers were equipped with Intel[®]XeonTMCPU (2.40 GHz) and 2 GB RAM.
 Each of the machines ran Linux kernel 2.4.22.
 The desktop machine ran Windows XP and was equipped with Intel Pentium 4 CPU (3.4 GHz) and 1 GB RAM.
-The network bandwidth between these machines was 900 Mbits/sec.1
+The network bandwidth between these machines was 900 Mbits/s.1

-We tested the performance of the FTHPIS with a client program called WSContextClient (a program for sending queries to WS-Context Service) and a provider program WSContextProvider (a program for publishing context to FTHPIS).
+We tested the performance of the FTHPIS-WSContext Service with a client program called WSContextClient (a program for sending queries to FTHPIS-WSContext Service) and a provider program WSContextProvider (a program for publishing context to FTHPIS-WSContext Service).
 Both WSContextClient and WSContextProvider are multithreaded programs.
-These applications take following arguments: a) the number of threads, b) the number of queries/publications to be executed, and c) the time to wait after each transaction.
+These applications take the following arguments: (a) the number of threads, (b) the number of queries/publications to be executed, and (c) the time to wait after each transaction.
 When creating multiple threads we use a barrier to stop the threads until a specific number of threads is at hold.
 Then the threads are released and can continue.
 This allowed us to simulate concurrent querying/publishing accesses to the server.
 We illustrate timing methodology in the pseudo code below.